search icon

 Recommended: How to Trademark Your Logo: A Full Guide

-• A name should be trademarked if it represents a brand, product, or service, as trademarks protect brand identifiers and prevent confusion in the marketplace.
+• A name that represents a brand, product, or service should be trademarked, as trademarks protect brand identifiers and prevent confusion in the marketplace.
+Copyright law does not protect individual names or titles.

-• Neither protection is inherently stronger than the other.
-Trademarks and copyrights serve different purposes and protect different types of intellectual property.
-The strength of protection depends on the specific needs of your business and the assets you wish to safeguard.
+• Neither protection is inherently stronger than the other; they serve different purposes and protect different types of intellectual property.
+The appropriateness and strength of each protection depend on the specific nature of your assets and the legal safeguards required for your business.

 Start a Business in Your State